-Within Seaton, small watercourses became inundated with roads becoming major flow routes and any failures in infrastructure quickly becoming compromised this resulting in the internal flooding of nine properties.
 Cumbria County Council as Lead Local Flood Authority has prepared this report with the assistance of other Flood Risk Management Authorities as it considers necessary to do so under Section 19 of the Flood and Water Management Act 2010.

-We have also provided 8 summary recommended actions.
+We have also provided a summary of flooding and 7 Recommended actions

-Any additional information that residents and others can provide to Cumbria County Council to help develop our understanding of the flooding is welcomed.
+Any additional information that residents and others can provide to the Environment Agency and Cumbria County Council to help develop our understanding of the flooding is welcomed.
 A lot of information has already been provided, much of which has been used to inform this report.
 The scale of this report means that not every piece of information can be incorporated into the document.
-Any additional information should be provided to:
+Any additional information should be provided to;